peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 Renamed to Sqrt.
  Renamed to Sqrt.
 * `EDecimal Subtract​(int intValue)`<br>
- Subtracts an arbitrary-precision integer from this arbitrary-precision integer.
+ Subtracts a 32-bit signed integer from this object and returns the result.
 * `EDecimal Subtract​(EDecimal otherValue)`<br>
  Subtracts an arbitrary-precision decimal number from this instance and returns the result.